dnd 5e warlock handboo

 Pact Magic: Warlocks have a completely unique form of magic.
 Unlike other spellcasters your spell slots are all the same, and you only get a handful of them, but they recharge on a short rest.
 This means that you will need to rely much more heavily on cantrips, and use your slotted spells when they can be the most effective.
 Because Pact Magic works different from other spellcasting, be sure to double-check the Multiclassing rules before you look at other spellcasting classes.

-For help selecting spells, see my Warlock Spell List Breakdown.
+For help selecting spells, see our Warlock Spell List Breakdown.

 Mystic Arcanum: Pick your favorite spells.
 Remember that the spell slots for these spells don’t scale, so it’s fine to pick spells which won’t scale with spell slot level.